-Note: These figures are only net price estimates based on available information from College Raptor, are not verified by the University of Toledo, and may be inaccurate.
+Note: These figures are only net price estimates based on available information from the University of Oklahoma-Norman Campus, and may be inaccurate.
 We encourage you to consider results from each school's Net Price Calculator and/or your actual financial aid offers and cost at schools you are considering before finalizing your college decision.